edricklouis/Comparison-RandomForest-and-GradientBoosting-Regressors-to-predict-Air_Quality_Index/README.md

   <img src="/AQI Values Research Results/FI_RandomForest.png" style="width:48%; height:auto;">
   <img src="/AQI Values Research Results/FI_GradientBoosting.png" style="width:48%; height:auto;">
 </div>
 From both feature importance results above, the Carbon Monoxide amounts ('co_aqi_value') of each city has the highest influence on air quality level.
+But the latitude & longitude factors both have different percentages of influence between the two models.
+In the Random Forest model, latitude and longitude have an influence percentage of about 30% when summed.
+But in the Gradient Boosting Model, they have an influence percentage around 34% when summed.
+<br><br>

+- <b>Mean Squared Error (MSE)</b> is a metric used to measure how much error there is between the model's predicted value and the actual value.
+Because MSE works by squaring each error, it becomes very sensitive to outliers.
+- <b>Coefficient of Determination (R²)</b> is a metric that shows how well the model explains the variability in the data.
+The value ranges from 0 to 1, the closer the R² is to 1, the better the model is at explaining the variation in the data.
+<br><br>

 <div style="display: flex; justify-content: space-between;">
   <img src="/AQI Values Research Results/LatitudeVSAQI.png" style="width:48%; height:auto;">
   <img src="/AQI Values Research Results/LongitudeVSAQI.png" style="width:48%; height:auto;">
 </div>